devikakapoorhq/Selenium-login-automation/README.md

 # Setup Instructions

-Ensure chromedriver matches the browser version, I used the beta version to match mine.
+Ensure chromedriver matches the browser version, I used the stable version to match mine.

 What the Script Does:
 Launches Chrome